mhvbyrne/FM/Content and Products/OSCE/examination/respiratory/respiratory_examination.md

   - Measure number of centimeters above sternal notch

 #### Palpation
+Warn patient that you are going to touch their "wind pipe" and it may be uncomfortable.
-- Tracheal tug - three fingers on trachea
+- Tracheal tug - three fingers on trachea ///
 - Tracheal deviation - to right or left
-- Cricosternal distance - normally 3-4 fingers
+- Cricosternal distance - normally >3 fingers, <3 demonstrates hyperexpansion
-- Lymph nodes
+- Lymph nodes - lung cancer, tuberculosis.
+  - Palpate from behind the patient, with the patient sat forwards
+  - Lymph nodes to palpate - submental (below chin), submandibular (under jaw), pre- and post- auricular (infront and behind ear), occipital, anterior and posterior cervical (front and back of sternocleidomastoid), supraclavicular.

 ## Chest